 Sarah’s quilters looked up, surprised, collected their things and filed out.

 She was being fired.
 Sarah felt it coming—the kiss-off, the pink slip.
 Time to change the subject.
 “Billie Sundae...” said Sarah.
 “Chocolate syrup with a maraschino cherry?”

 Billie blushed and could not recall what she had been going to say.

-Billie Sundae could have been a waitress, a professional earth-mother figure.
+Billie Sundae could have been a waitress or a professional earth-mother.
 That there had been an earlier life somewhere in the Maine woods, she hinted at.
 When she was Sarah’s age Billie had dyed away the gray in her hair and bought a push-up bra and begun life anew.
 Anew from just what she was not about to tell.